sakuramomo1005/PainStudy/README.md

 ### Demonstrating Heterogeneity of Treatment Effects Among Patients: An Overlooked but Important Step Toward Precision Medicine
 Jennifer S. Gewandter et. al.

+* 4 RCTs with crossover
+* Mixed effect models are fitted. with patient and treatment-by-patient as random effects
+* Likelihood ratio test: LME with or without treatment-by-patient effect
+* The  treatment-by-patient effect is significant within the RCTs
+* Precision medicine is needed

+A mixed-effects
+model, including
+fixed effects for treatment and episode and random effects for interaction, was used to assess the heterogeneity in patients’ responses to treatment during each episode

+all.1,2 In response to these assumptions, which are largely unproven, substantial investments have been made to advance “precision medicine,” that is, strategies to identify patients who would have a greater response to (or less harm from) treatment using either genotyping or phenotyping.
+Th

 ### Are there really only 2 kinds of people in the world?
 Evaluating the distribution of change from baseline in pain clinical trials
 Omar B. Mbowe et. al.